 You might lose a candidate with excellent skills if you attempt to sound bossy and strict when conducting interviews.
 Your body language should be friendly yet professional.
 The whole idea is to create a comfortable environment so the candidate can easily answer your questions.

 Do not puzzle them with your expressions or tone if they are unable to answer what you expected.
 Be gentle whether you are a swimming pool owner hiring new staff or the HR manager of a top organization offering emerging opportunities.

 Let’s say the candidate enters your room and you suddenly remember that it’s the same person you had a quarrel with during your university days.
 We understand that such a situation gets quite embarrassing or you even feel the rage inside you.

 However, none of this should affect the interview.
 Personal biases are not welcomed in any workplace.
-The candidate is here to get a job and not to take the revenge for something that happened five years ago.
+The candidate is here to get a job and not to take revenge for something that happened five years ago.
 Be kind!

 - Show Some Interest

-Show keen interest in whatever the candidate says even if you feel their skills and aptitude are not what your organization requires.
+Show a keen interest in whatever the candidate says even if you feel their skills and aptitude are not what your organization requires.
 Your expressions and replies should be full of positive energy.
 At no point should the candidate feel they are being looked down upon for whatever they are saying.
 A little kindness at this point will go a long way.